 The full Financial Times 2018 ranking.

-Our open programmes focus on the development of individual leaders and professionals.
-They are highly collaborative, practical and underpinned by academic expertise.
-They cover four core areas: strategic management, leadership, coaching and people & organisational change.
+Our open programmes are designed to empower individuals to increase their personal impact and organisational performance.
+They cover four core areas: strategic management, leadership, coaching and people and organisational change.

 Custom programmes are tailored learning solutions for organisations to support their strategic development and are co-designed with our clients.
-Henley works with public and private sector organisations in Denmark and around the world.
+Henley works with public and private sector organisations around the world.

 Our ranking this year is no.32 in the world, no.19 in Europe and no.6 in the UK.

 We are pleased to retain a world top 10 position for international clients (no.7, and no.2 in the UK), reflecting our standing as a truly international business school.